Professor & Director

 Senior Research Officer

-High strength low alloy steels, polymers, metals, ceramics and composite materials, hydrogen embrittlement, an...View profile
+High strength low alloy steels, polymers, metals, ceramics and composite materials, hydrogen embrittlement, and mechanical testing.View profile

 Senior Research Officer